RaphaeleL/CryptoForecast/README.md

 - `--show_all`: Show's the Result of all Agents.
 - `--plot`: Plot the Predictions.
 - `--debug`: Level of Debugging (default: 0).
+- `--auto`: Automatically Check all Shores and Cryptocurrencies available.

 ## Model Architecture